droosma/blog/content/post/generative-ai-hello-world/index.md

 var embeddings = await Task.WhenAll(embeddingTasks);
 ```

-Next I transform the partitions into embeddings using the `text-embedding-ada-002` model from OpenAI.
-Given the badly architected way I set this up I just loop though all the partitions and individually request an embedding, when doing so I often ran in to rate limiting so I just wrap the calls in a retry policy to handle that.
-There are also more efficient ways of making the embedding request as multiple partitions are possible.
+I proceeded to convert the partitions into embeddings using OpenAI's `text-embedding-ada-002` model.
+Admittedly, the setup was less than ideal.
+Processing each partition individually led to frequent rate limiting issues, which I mitigated using a retry policy.
+There are more efficient methods for requesting embeddings, especially when dealing with multiple partitions.

-And finally I dump all my newly generated embeddings into my database.
+Finally, I stored all generated embeddings in my database.

 ```csharp
 await database.Save(embeddings);
 ```

-Now that we have a database full of embeddings, we can move on to the retrieval part of the RAG.
+With a database brimming with embeddings, we can now look into the retrieval phase of the Retrieval-Augmented Generation (RAG).

 ## <span id="retrieval">Retrieval</span>